bazelbuild/bazel-toolchains/README.md

 # bazel-toolchains

-https://github.com/bazelbuild/bazel-toolchains is a repository where Google hosts Bazel configuration artifacts.
-These artifacts are required to configure Bazel to issue commands that will execute inside a Docker container via a remote execution environment.
+https://github.com/bazelbuild/bazel-toolchains is a repository where Google hosts Bazel toolchain configs.
+These configs are required to configure Bazel to issue commands that will execute inside a Docker container via a remote execution environment.

+These toolchain configs include:
-These artifacts include the C/C++ CROSSTOOL file, BUILD files with toolchain rules, wrapper scripts, and necessary signature files for validating the files in this repository.
+* C/C++ CROSSTOOL file,
+* BUILD file with toolchain rules, and
+* wrapper scripts.

-This repository also hosts the skylark rule used to generate toolchain artifacts.
+This repository also hosts the skylark rule used to generate toolchain configs.